Bath & Body Works (NYSE:BBWI) Updates FY 2022 Earnings Guidance

-Bath & Body Works (NYSE:BBWI – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $3.80-$4.15 for the period, compared to the consensus earnings per share estimate of $4.43.
-The company issued revenue guidance of -.Bath & Body Works also updated its FY23 guidance to $3.80-4.15 EPS.
+Bath & Body Works (NYSE:BBWI – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
+The company provided EPS guidance of $3.80-$4.15 for the period, compared to the consensus EPS estimate of $4.43.
+The company issued revenue guidance of -.Bath & Body Works also updated its Q2 2022 guidance to $0.60-$0.65 EPS.

+Several research firms have issued reports on BBWI.
+Wells Fargo & Company dropped their price target on shares of Bath & Body Works from $85.00 to $70.00 and set an overweight rating on the stock in a research report on Tuesday, April 5th.
+The Goldman Sachs Group dropped their price target on Bath & Body Works from $85.00 to $61.00 and set a buy rating on the stock in a research note on Friday, May 20th.
+B. Riley reduced their price objective on shares of Bath & Body Works from $76.00 to $67.00 and set a buy rating for the company in a research report on Friday, May 20th.
+Telsey Advisory Group dropped their price objective on shares of Bath & Body Works from $70.00 to $60.00 and set an outperform rating on the stock in a research report on Thursday, May 19th.
+Finally, Credit Suisse Group cut their target price on shares of Bath & Body Works from $64.00 to $49.00 and set a neutral rating for the company in a research note on Thursday, May 19th.
+Three research analysts have rated the stock with a hold rating and seventeen have issued a buy rating to the company’s stock.
+According to MarketBeat, the company currently has an average rating of Buy and a consensus price target of $66.20.

 About Bath & Body Works (Get Rating)